Quantum Invariants and Fiberedness: Nice and fibered knots

-Further, every fibered knot up to 12 crossings has a braid which does \emph{not} admit an inversion datum.
-It appears that such braids can be obtained in a systematic way, as follows.
-For each knot $K$ and braid representative $\beta$ admitting an inversion datum in our data set, we found a modified braid $\beta'$ of the same knot $K$ with no inversion datum.
-The modified braid $\beta'$ is obtained by two stabilizations (Reidemeister I twists) followed by adding a canceling pair of the last generator and its inverse.
-In other words, $\beta'$ is a connected sum of $\beta$ with an unknot, represented by $\sigma_1 \sigma_2 \sigma_2 \sigma_2^{-1}$.

-Finally, we have not found any braid admitting more than two inversion data (up to flipping the value of $\id$ on the open strand).

-The braids with inversion data are attached in a \verb|.tsv| file.
-The signs of the inversion data are ordered by following the braid from the bottom end of the open strand to its top end.
+Park demonstrated that every fibered knot with at most 10 crossings is nice.
+We extend this result to all fibered knots with at most 12 crossings, using a labourious computer search; see \cref{app:search} for more details.
+The braids with inversion data are attached in a \verb|.tsv| file, where the signs of the inversion data are ordered by following the braid from the bottom end of the open strand to its top end.